nonnontrivial/ctts/README.md

 # CTTS

-## purpose

-> The purpose of CTTS is to develop APIs that tap into the quality of the night sky.
+APIs that tap into the quality of the night sky.

 ## HTTP APIs

-- predictive sky brightness endpoint
-- artificial sky brightness (light pollution) endpoint
+- artificial sky brightness (light pollution)
+- predictive sky brightness

 ### running locally